 The setting?
 Scattered in a number of venues on the pristine Albanian coastland with a sheer cliff edge backdrop this festival is the first of its kind in the country.

 What to expect?
-Now coming into its second year, Kala soundtracks its idyllic and intimate Balkan location with an eclectic mix of live music and DJ’s from the smooth soulful stylings of New Zealand’s Jordan Rakei to the house music of Chicago’s Miss Honey Dijon.
+Now coming into its third year, Kala soundtracks its idyllic and intimate Balkan location with an eclectic mix of live music and DJ’s from the smooth soulful stylings of New Zealand’s Jordan Rakei to the house music of Chicago’s Miss Honey Dijon.

 The setting?
 Deep within a forest in the Buda Hills outside Budapest, Kolorádó is a maze of secret paths and hidden venues.